ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 * `logdir` (Default: Unset)

-  If set, it is used as the directory for the log file below.
+  If set, it is used as the directory for the log file above.
 If not set (the default) then the `home` directory of the instance is used.

 * `usekeyfile` (Default: Depends on the version of the Gateway)